The Complete Guide to Boosting Customer Loyalty

-Finding that balance in your communication can not only help you push more promotions in an ‘ethical’ way, but can lower the number of unsubscribes and ultimately increase the amount of loyal customers.
+Finding that balance in your communication can not only help you push more promotions in an ‘ethical’ way but can lower the number of unsubscribes and ultimately increase the number of loyal customers.

 Personalisation is key to boosting customer loyalty and all of the ‘big guys’ do it.
 Just take a look at Boots, Tesco and Amazon with loyalty programmes and personalisation features on their loyalty schemes and eCommerce websites.

 One particular king of personalisation at the moment is Thread, a fashion aggregator and personal stylist.
 Each week they aim to fill your feed with new styles that you’ll love and you can improve your recommendations by liking and disliking items.
 And if that’s not enough, every Friday, you receive an email to push you to check the new outfits out of the week.